The magic is in the spaces

 Listening is space.

-Space isn’t just about stories at the table.
+Space isn’t just about stories at a table.
 Sometimes it’s life and death.

 When Brenda was sick, we had many moments when there was silence.
 Not every moment needed to be filled.
 It gave her space.
 To feel her feelings.
 Express her feelings.
 Reminisce.
 Imagine.